Great British Energy – Nuclear: Resurrection as Great British Nuclear

 In February 2023, plans to wind up the company within two years were still active.
 By this point the company had not traded in 13 years.

 However, on 18 July 2023, BNFL was resurrected as Great British Nuclear, with the aim of delivering the government's long-term nuclear programme and supporting its ambition to deliver up to 24 GW of nuclear power in the UK by 2050.
 Great British Nuclear is running a small modular reactor (SMR) competition which will place between one and four co-funding contracts in late 2024, supporting the development and regulatory approval process, to prepare bids for a SMR final investment decision in 2029.

 In March 2024, Great British Nuclear bought the Oldbury and Wylfa sites from Horizon in a deal worth £160 million.

 Renaming as Great British Energy – Nuclear

 In June 2025, Great British Nuclear was renamed as Great British Energy – Nuclear.

 The Guardian reported the renaming was to enable £2.5 billion of Great British Energy's budget to be transferred to the nuclear industry for small modular reactor development in a way compatible with Labour Party 2024 manifesto promises.

+In 2026, GBE-N was granted an electricity generating licence.
+It is proposed that GBE-N build three Rolls-Royce SMRs at Wylfa nuclear power station; the final investment decision is expected in 2029.